-And now, Julianne has signed on to teach the new Diversity and Inclusion certificate at Kompass Professional Development.
+And now, Pamela has signed on to teach the new Diversity and Inclusion certificate at Kompass Professional Development.

 We interviewed her this week to learn more about her background and what skills she'll be teaching in class.
 Read on for the highlights.

-Q: Julianne, can you give us some background on your professional experience in diversity and inclusion?
+Q: Pamela, can you give us some background on your professional experience in diversity and inclusion?

 Q: Do you have some experience as an educator, or will this be your first foray into teaching?

 Pamela: As an HR professional, I also specialize in learning and development.
 When I was working for the International Baccalaureate school system in South America, I was in charge of preparing learning and training content for over 300 educators.

 Education is one of my passions, and I see it as very connected to HR because HR goes way beyond the administrative and logistics part.
 It’s human resources.
 So I’m all about that connection, that engagement, that accountability.
 I’m committed to student success.

 Q: What skills will you focus on in the Diversity and Inclusion certificate?
 What will students learn?

 Pamela: Students will learn the confidence to come into a workplace and have strategies that would allow organizations to align their values with their actions.
 They will have the foundation to understand what they need to look into and how they can organize their thoughts.

 The first two modules of the certificate focus on self-awareness and emotional intelligence.
 These are key to regulating yourself and developing strong interpersonal skills.
 Students also work on developing effective communication and problem-solving skills.